 Guard rail and post detail are ancillary components of the bridge and require as constructed positional capture to meet current TMR Surveying Standards requirements.
-Unless the detail of these components is captured by a 3D Laser Scanning device, it is not a requirement to include them as part of the 3D As Constructed Survey model.
+Unless the detail of these components is captured by a 3D Laser Scanning device, it is not a requirement to include this data as part of being able to create a 3D As Constructed Survey model.